The datacontract CLI is an open-source command-line tool for working with data contracts.

 Usage: datacontract import [OPTIONS]

 Create a data contract from the given source location.
-Prints to stdout.
+Saves to file specified by `output` option

-│ --source TEXT The path to the file or Glue Database that │
+│ --source TEXT The path to the file that │

 │ should be imported. │